“I love the culture of grilling. It creates an atmosphere that is festive but casual.”

 - Preheat gas grill on high for 10 minutes.

-- Turn grill heat down to medium.
+- Turn grill heat down to medium and place the packets in the center of the grill.
 Close grill cover, and cook 15 minutes.
 They’re done when the flesh flakes easily with a fork.